GregLeland/PlayStoreAnalysis/README.md

 <h2>Conclusion:</h2>

-Based on the available information, if the mobile gaming company develops their first game in the ‘Action’ or ‘Arcade’ categories at a price point of $2.99 or $4.99,  they are likely to have a better chance of maximizing their ROI.
-Also, based on the available data and the strong correlation of reviews to revenue, it would benefit them to encourange users to review the game.
+<strong>Based on the available information, if the mobile gaming company develops their first game in the ‘Action’ or ‘Arcade’ categories at a price point of $2.99 or $4.99,  they are likely to have a better chance of maximizing their ROI.
+Also, based on the available data and the strong correlation of reviews to revenue, it would benefit them to encourange users to review the game.</strong>